 “Lethal Weapon” and “Die Hard” are the two most awesome action franchises from the late ’80s.
 So, it makes sense the franchises have been compared by moviegoers for three decades now.
 “Lethal Weapon” came out 30 years ago, and with three acclaimed sequels, the buddy cop action franchise has made $955.2 million.
 But the “Die Hard” franchise has five praised films and a bigger worldwide box office draw of $1.4 billion.
 It’s a tough call, but which action franchise is the better Christmastime view?

-Most online polls always put Die Hard at the top of the list, but Cinemablend tackled this ongoing debate last year, arguing that the better Christmas movie is Lethal Weapon.
+Most online polls always put Die Hard at the top of the list, but Cinemablend previously tackled this ongoing debate, arguing that the better Christmas movie is Lethal Weapon.

 Comparisons between Lethal Weapon and Die Hard have persisted for decades — mostly because of the shared IMDB DNA between them.
 Between the presence of producer Joel Silver behind the scenes, the inclusion of actors like Mary Ellen Trainor, Al Leong, and Grand L. Bush, and the fact that both are Los Angeles-based Christmas cop movies that released only one year apart, it’s easy to lump them into similar categories.
 Both movies are absolute classics, and there’s even a case to be made that Die Hard is a technically and structurally superior film (though this writer still prefers Lethal Weapon on an entertainment level).
 However, in terms of echoing themes and ideas that have become synonymous with the holiday season, Lethal Weapon is the better film (not to mention one of the greatest action franchises of all time).